Interview with Zhenya Beck in Total Prestige Magazine

 ZHENYA BECK: My children.
 They are grown up and moved away, but we have very close relationships.
 I am really enjoying them as young adults.
 Our son is studying in university.
-Our daughter works with us in the company, after getting her Master’s degree from London School of Economics, and she is one of our top performers and a huge helper.
+Our daughter works with us in the company, after getting her Master’s degree from the London School of Economics, and she is one of our top performers and a huge helper.
 Also, our team.
 We’ve built a great team culture at Freightera.
-I don’t want to jinx it, but I smile thinking about our Monday rallies, group meetings and relationships with individual people in the company.
+I don’t want to jinx it, but I smile thinking about our Monday rallies, group meetings, and relationships with individual people in the company.
 People are kind and respectful to each other.
 Of course, we have our snags, but it’s very satisfying to see that people mostly really enjoy working with each other.
 I love the enthusiasm and energy that they bring to work, and the love and care overflow to our customers.
-We are obsessed with customer service, because care is deep in our culture.
+We are obsessed with customer service because care is deep in our culture.

 What scares you?

 ZHENYA BECK: The responsibility for the fate of the entire company stresses me sometimes.
-I feel responsible to our investors, our customers, partners and our team.
+I feel responsible to our investors, our customers, partners, and our team.
 They have all invested in Freightera, our vision for the company.
-Working alongside my husband, who is CEO, I understand the uncertainties and challenges of running this business like nobody else.
+Working alongside my husband, who is the CEO, I understand the uncertainties and challenges of running this business like nobody else.
 I worry about him and the weight of responsibilities on his shoulders, of course.

 What is your secret talent?

 ZHENYA BECK: I love people.
-I am interested in their stories, what they value, what motivates them.
+I am interested in their stories, what they value, and what motivates them.
 I always liked to interview people as a journalist, dig to understand them better and now I see it as an advantage when looking for new talent.
-I love seeing our employees realizing their potential, figuring out their undiscovered and secret talents, learning, improving, getting better at what they do.
+I love seeing our employees realizing their potential, figuring out their undiscovered and secret talents, learning, improving, and getting better at what they do.
 I am happy to be a cheerleader for them.

 Which historical figure do you most admire?

 ZHENYA BECK: It’s hard to make a choice here.
-I’ve always admired heroes that sacrificed themselves to improve conditions of people around them like Spartacus and, in the 20th century, Martin Luther King.
-I’ve always admired many artists and writers, philosophers and creatives whose work has and will inspire and influence humanity well beyond their life spans, and I’ve been recently fascinated by Leonardo da Vinci, his incredible mind-boggling versatility and depth.
+I’ve always admired heroes that sacrificed themselves to improve the conditions of people around them like Spartacus and, in the 20th century, Martin Luther King.
+I’ve always admired many artists and writers, philosophers, and creatives whose work has and will inspire and influence humanity well beyond their life spans, and I’ve been recently fascinated by Leonardo da Vinci, his incredible mind-boggling versatility and depth.
 He has touched on so many disciplines and made discoveries with implications hundreds of years in the future.
 He is the ultimate example of human potential in my view.
 Yet, he still considered himself a procrastinator and wasn’t hugely confident in himself.

 What are you never without?